 Price & Intended frequency of use

-The first thing to consider if you’re thinking of buying is a rowing machine is how much you want to spend.
+The first thing to consider if you’re thinking of buying a rowing machine is how much you want to spend.
 The price varies a lot.

 If you only plan to use the machine to do short sessions two or three times a week, you may not want to spend too much.
 If you know you will be using it several times a week for extended periods, it’s worth paying a bit more.